nimakos/jenkins-demo/README.md

  2. If container is already running : docker update --restart unless-stopped container_id

- 3. If container has not start yet docker run -dit --restart unless-stopped httpd
+ 3. If container has not been started yet docker run -dit --restart unless-stopped httpd